“Beta, when are you going to get married and have kids? You’re not getting any younger.”

 Wow, these are personal questions [laughs].
 I don’t know, but that’s why I did egg freezing.
 It was to give myself the courtesy, time and insurance policy to make that decision when it’s right for me.
 I know that time isn’t right now, it will be one day and I’ve kind of taken that control to be able to dictate that narrative.

-Many women struggle with choosing between being at the top of their career and taking a step back to consider starting a family.
+Many women struggle with choosing between being at the top of their careers and taking a step back to consider starting a family.
 What would your advice be to them?

 View this post on Instagram